Software Testing Principles

 Testing shows only the presence of defects

-Testing can only show the presence of the defects or bugs in the software under test.
+Testing can only show the presence of defects or bugs in the software under test.
 Software testing cannot prove that the software product is 100% defect-free.
 Testing increases the probability of finding undiscovered bugs in the product, but cannot show the absence of bugs in the product.

 Exhaustive Testing is not possible

 Testing everything is practically impossible.
 Testing all combinations and test scenarios is not possible.
-In the real-world, Agile frameworks build fast and ship often within 2 – 4 weeks of time.
+In the real world, Agile frameworks build fast and ship often within 2 – 4 weeks of time.
 Testing teams increase test coverage of main functionality and automation rate to reduce the software risk.

 Early Testing saves money